 Check the seed packet or stick tag for proper spacing for cucumber plants, usually 3 to 5 feet apart.
 If you're training vines on a trellis instead of letting them run along the ground, they can be planted closer together (6 to 9 inches apart).

 Cucumbers need a steady water supply to keep them from becoming misshapen or bitter tasting.
 Check the soil regularly; when the top inch is dry, you need to water.
 Drip irrigation works well with cucumbers because it keeps leaves dry, which can help reduce disease outbreaks.

 Mulch around (but not on top of) plants with 2 to 3 inches of Scotts® bagged mulch, straw, shredded leaves, pine straw, or untreated grass clippings.
 Mulching reduces weeds by blocking their access to the sun, helps soil retain moisture, and keeps cucumbers clean.

-Growing cucumber vines need a steady supply of plant food.
-A month after planting, mix Miracle-Gro® Shake n' Feed® for Tomato, Fruit & Vegetables Plant Food into the soil around your cucumber plants, following label instructions.
-This will provide extra nutrition to help cucumbers grow, and feeds for up to 3 months.
+In addition to the initial infusion of nutrients from top-quality soil, growing cucumber vines need a steady supply of plant food throughout the growing season in order to produce the best harvest.
+Mix Miracle-Gro® Performance Organic® Edibles Plant Nutrition Granules. into the soil around your cucumber plants, following label instructions.
+This will provide extra nutrition to help cucumbers grow, and feeds for up to 6 weeks.

 Growing cucumbers on trellises can actually increase your harvest by allowing more sunlight and air circulation to vines (this reduces disease).
 Individual cucumbers also grow straighter when they're raised on trellises.